-Every year, McKinsey – a famous American worldwide management consulting firm, publishes their credible reports on almost every industry.
-These documents give insiders better views on the landscape they are working on, and predictions on how they can improve their annual results.
-This year, on their annual IT strategy survey, CIOs can find statics about the worth of technology transformation, especially at those who make more tech-based changes and bridge more of the technology-business divide in a strange time of COVID-19.
+Every year, McKinsey – a famous American worldwide management consulting firm, publishes credible reports on almost every industry.
+These documents give insiders better views of the landscape they are working on, and predictions on how they can improve their annual results.
+This year, on their annual IT strategy survey, CIOs can find statics about the worth of technology transformation, especially for those who make more tech-based changes and bridge more of the technology-business divide in a strange time of COVID-19.

 This shows that companies with top-performing IT organizations have achieved success by differentiating themselves from others in their efforts to transform technology, create value, adopt new technologies, and bring technology and business closer together.

 More specifically, McKinsey has attributed these 7 key lessons about technology transformation to the chance for future success.

 #1: Technology Transformation Investments Are Creating Significant Business Value

 According to McKinsey’s latest survey, companies’ technology transformation activities are having considerable results everywhere.
 CIOs and leaders everywhere are asked about ten different types of transformation initiatives, their impacts, and their results.
 These ten tech-transform initiatives are:

 - Business and technology management integration

 - Steward of digital user experience

 - Next-generation infrastructure services (cloud; end-to-end automation/no operations; platform as a service)

 - Engineering excellence with top talent, both internal and external